 Often misdiagnosed and misunderstood, fibromyalgia is a very common condition.
-People with fibromyalgia experience widespread muscle and joint pain as well as intense fatigue.
-While there isn’t a cure for fibromyalgia, there are treatment options, lifestyle changes and coping techniques that can help you manage pain.
+People with this condition experience widespread muscle and joint pain as well as intense fatigue.
+While there isn’t a cure, there are treatment options, lifestyle changes and coping techniques that can help you manage pain.
 Anyone can develop fibromyalgia, and while causes many common symptoms, it may affect people differently.
-The first step is to understand the facts about what is fibromyalgia.
+The first step is to understand the facts.

 Everyone is different and may experience a variety of symptoms.
 However, fibromyalgia has several common symptoms including: